Zoom Visit Preparation

 4. Use the chat function in zoom for comments and questions, but keep in mind there might not be time to address all questions and comments.

 Your visit will be led by a museum staff member and may also include participation from WSU students enrolled in our Museum Procedures course.
-The individual guiding your visit may or may not be in the museum galleries, depending on availability and current COVID-19 restrictions, but your visit leader will be ready to engage your class regarding the exhibition you have chosen with questions, discussion, activities and images.
+The individual guiding your visit may or may not be in the museum galleries, depending on availability and current COVID-19 restrictions, but your visit leader will be ready to engage your class with questions, discussion, activities and images.
 He or she will remind your class about Zoom Best Practices at the beginning of the visit.

 Please consider coming back in the future.
 We hope to be providing in-person tours and offering the Buy a Bus program again in the 2021-22 school year.